plomino/Plomino/robottest.md

 ### Start selenium at background

-Run selenium in the background using docker-compose
+Firstly, run selenium in the background using docker-compose

 ```
 docker-compose -f docker-compose.test.yml -p grid up -d selenium
 ```

-There are few options to run the tests.
+and then choose the few options below to run the tests.

 ### A. Run the all the tests (not working)